eslint/eslint/docs/src/rules/no-restricted-imports.md

 This is also an object option whose value is an array.
 This option allows you to specify multiple modules to restrict using `gitignore`-style patterns.

+Where `paths` option takes exact import paths, `patterns` option can be used to specify the import paths with more flexibility, allowing for the restriction of multiple modules within the same directory.

 Because the patterns follow the `gitignore`-style, if you want to reinclude any particular module this can be done by prefixing a negation (`!`) mark in front of the pattern.
 (Negated patterns should come last in the array because order is important.)

 ```json